tropicbliss/Custom_ROM_Building_Guide/README.md

 # Trying Out Different Android Versions

 You can install Android Studio on your computer and use the included Android emulator to try out different stock versions of Android.

+# How To Build Custom ROMs

+In this guide, we are using LineageOS as an example of how to build custom ROMs for your device.
+This process is mostly the same as building AOSP ROMs, so I am not going through all the steps mentioned above again, but I am going to highlight any actions that are noticeably different.

+### Build Instructions

+The process for building Android will differ from one custom ROM to another.
+So the first and most crucial step is to search for the manifest of the custom ROM (which is different from the local manifest file stated above).
+It is a guide specially made for the custom ROM you are building.
+You can typically find it in their repository by searching for the keyword "manifest", or in LineageOS's case, in a repository named "android" (which is also relatively common).
+Make sure that you are in the correct branch (correct LineageOS version).
+Over there, you might find that their instructions might be similar or even identical (except the "repo init" command which points to a different repository) to the steps mentioned earlier.
+Make sure to follow their instructions carefully.